openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 - Ubuntu 18.04.x long-term support (LTS), 64-bit
 - Ubuntu 20.04.0 long-term support (LTS), 64-bit
 - CentOS 7.6, 64-bit (for deployment only, not development)
-- Yocto Project v3.0, 64-bit (for deployment only and requires modifications)
 - For deployment on Red Hat* Enterprise Linux* 8.2 (64 bit), you can use the Intel® Distribution of OpenVINO™ toolkit runtime package that includes the Inference Engine core libraries, nGraph, OpenCV, Python bindings, and CPU and GPU plugins.
 The package is available as:
    - [Downloadable archive](https://storage.openvinotoolkit.org/repositories/openvino/packages/2021.4.1/l_openvino_toolkit_runtime_rhel8_p_2021.4.689.tgz)
    - [PyPi package](https://pypi.org/project/openvino/)